 Welcome to the Year 5 class area

-- Your teacher in Year 5 is Miss Drake who is supported in class by Mrs Knowles and Mrs Egan.
+- Your teacher in Year 5 is Mrs Dewhirst who is supported in class by Mr Holland

-- English (grammar)and Maths homework will be given weekly to be handed in on Fridays.
+- English (grammar)and Maths homework will be given weekly to be handed in on Wednesdays

 - A termly Science Project will be given at the start of each half term.

-- PE will be on Wednesdays and Thursdays so you will need to make sure you have your PE kit in school on that day.
+- PE will be on Tuesdays and Wednesdays so you will need to make sure you have your PE kit in school on that day.

 - Children are expected to read (any type of reading, variety is encouraged!) at least 3 x per week

-- Regular maths passport practice at home is also expected.
+- Regular times tables practice at home is also expected.

 Summer term 1

-We will be looking at the text ‘Way Home’ and writing persuasive letters to the main character, a homeless child named Shane.
-Our spelling and grammar focus will continue to be based around the correct use of apostrophes, different ways in which to add and punctuate parenthesis, as well as continuing to use relative clauses in the middle and on the end of sentences.
+We will be looking at the text ‘The Nowhere Emporium’ and writing newspaper reports.
+Our spelling and grammar focus will continue to be based around the correct use of apostrophes, different ways in which to add and punctuate parenthesis, as well as continuing to use relative clauses within sentences.

 Within Maths this half term, most of our work will be based around deepening the children’s understanding of the four written operations (addition, subtraction, multiplication and division).
 We will continue our weekly basic skills lesson (usually on Fridays), where basic methods are revisited and reinforced for those who require it (alternative independent problem solving activities are undertaken by children not requiring basic skills work).